-- (1) An authorised person must, on admission of a person to a designated quarantine facility, arrange for that person to be tested for COVID-19, and if the test result is negative, the person must be re-tested at such intervals as determined in the Ministry's guidelines and must remain in the designated quarantine facility until discharged in line with those guidelines. - (2) The chief health officer must make arrangements with the relevant State entities and institutions to ensure that all designated quarantine facilities are guarded and patrolled by an appropriate number of police officers or correctional officers and those officers have all the necessary powers to enforce the provisions of these regulations and the Act with relation to the facility concerned, and they must- - (a) observe social distancing; and - (b) enforce the provisions of these regulations on persons under quarantine. - - (a) practice social distancing at all times; - (b) wear masks at all times; - (c) do not visit each other's rooms or mingle with other persons at the quarantine facility; - (d) do not host or hold parties or braai events, use liquor or other intoxicating or illicit drugs or such similar substances in whatever form; and - (e) maintain cleanliness of their rooms. - (4) Subject to subregulation (5), the person in charge of a designated quarantine facility may not allow visitors to enter the quarantine facility. - (5) Access to a designated quarantine facility is only permitted to- - (a) health care workers directly involved in the care of persons in the quarantine facility; - (b) social workers and psychologists providing psychosocial support; - (c) authorised persons and police officers;
+- (1) An authorised person must, on admission of a person to a designated quarantine facility, arrange for that person to be tested for COVID-19, and if the test result is negative, the person must be re-tested at such intervals as determined in the Ministry's guidelines and must remain in the designated quarantine facility until discharged in line with those guidelines. - (2) The chief health officer must make arrangements with the relevant State entities and institutions to ensure that all designated quarantine facilities are guarded and patrolled by an appropriate number of police officers or correctional officers and those officers have all the necessary powers to enforce the provisions of these regulations and the Act with relation to the facility concerned, and they must- - (a) observe social distancing; and - (b) enforce the provisions of these regulations on persons under quarantine. - (3) The person in charge of a designated quarantine facility must ensure that persons under quarantine - (a) practice social distancing at all times; - (b) [paragraph(b) deleted by section 11 of Government Notice 85 of 2022] - (c) do not visit each other's rooms or mingle with other persons at the quarantine facility; - (d) do not host or hold parties or braai events, use liquor or other intoxicating or illicit drugs or such similar substances in whatever form; and - (e) maintain cleanliness of their rooms. - (4) Subject to subregulation (5), the person in charge of a designated quarantine facility may not allow visitors to enter the quarantine facility. - (5) Access to a designated quarantine facility is only permitted to- - (a) health care workers directly involved in the care of persons in the quarantine facility; - (b) social workers and psychologists providing psychosocial support; - (c) authorised persons and police officers;